V-Sekai-fire/aria-character-core/apps/aria_security/README.md

 ## Key Responsibilities

 - Secure secret storage with encryption at rest for API keys, passwords, certificates, and other sensitive data
-- Generate dynamic secrets on-demand for systems like Kubernetes or SQL databases with automatic revocation
+- Generate dynamic secrets on-demand for systems like system orchestration platforms or SQL databases with automatic revocation
 - Provide encryption as a service with centralized key management for data in transit and at rest
 - Manage identity-based access control with unified ACL system across different clouds and services
 - Handle secret leasing, renewal, and revocation with built-in lifecycle management